 Marc Flandreau, Howard S. Marks Professor of Economic History

+Flandreau has trained two generations of economic historians who now occupy leading academic positions in economic history, international organizations and government.
 His academic background doubles up with real-world expertise.
-He has worked extensively with central banks and international organizations and was chief economist with Lehman Brothers France (2002-2008).
-He is currently member of the Policy Panel of the Bank of International Settlements and advises the BIS macro-historical data project, Historical Monetary and Financial Statistics.
+He has worked with central banks and international organizations and was chief economist with Lehman Brothers France.
+He is currently chair of the Irving Fisher Committee for the BIS macro-historical data project, Historical Monetary and Financial Statistics.

-Ph.D. in Economics, Ecole des hautes études en sciences sociales, Paris
+Ph.D. in Economics, Ecole des hautes études en sciences sociales, Paris (1993)